Estate & Legacy Intelligence

 Advance Care Planning (ACP)

-Advance Care Planning is a voluntary process of conversations with your loved ones and healthcare providers about your values, beliefs, and preferences for future medical care if you become unable to speak for yourself.
-Led nationally by the Ministry of Health (MOH) and the Agency for Integrated Care (AIC), ACP gives your family clarity and confidence to honour your wishes during the most difficult moments.
+Advance Care Planning is a voluntary process of conversations with your loved ones and healthcare providers about your values, beliefs, and preferences for future medical care.
+Led nationally by the MOH and AIC, ACP gives your family clarity and confidence to honour your wishes during the most difficult moments.

 What ACP Covers